 Product ID: MCMGBSCSM10

-- Converts and extends a Gigabit fiber (1000 Mbps) network over single-mode fiber on 1000BASE-LX networks
+- Converts and extends a Gigabit Ethernet (1000 Mbps) network up to 10 km over single-mode fiber on 1000BASE-LX networks

 - Provides a cost-effective Ethernet to fiber/copper to fiber link

 - Supports a maximum distance of 10 km over single mode duplex fiber optic cable (SC connection)

 This fiber media converter converts and extends a Gigabit Ethernet (1000 Mbps) network up to 10 km over single-mode fiber on 1000BASE-LX networks.

 Extend your GbE network cost-effectively